kat-er-ina/gemss/README.md

 ---

-## Testing
+## Performance diagnostics

-The repository includes basic tests to validate functionalities, in particular the handling of missing data.
+The repository includes basic diagnostic tests to validate functionalities, in particular the handling of missing data.

 ### Running Tests:
 ```bash